-The final distribution determinations relevant to the rule change request were made by the AER in April 2015.
-These distribution determinations are referred to as the 2015 distribution determinations by the NSW DNSPs in their rule change request and they cover the period from July 2015 to June 2019.
+The final distribution determination relevant to the rule change request was made by the AER in April 2015.
+This distribution determinations is referred to as the 2015 distribution determination by ActewAGL in its rule change request and it covers the period from July 2015 to June 2019.13

-The NSW DNSPs applied for merits review of the AER's final determinations in May 2015.
-The Tribunal made its decision on 26 February 2016 to set aside the AER's decisions.
-The decision required the AER to remake its final determination in accordance with the Tribunal's directions.
+ActewAGL applied for merits review of the AER's final determinations in May 2015.
+The Tribunal made its decision on 26 February 2016 to set aside the AER's decisions.14 The decision required the AER to remake its final determination in accordance with the Tribunal's directions.
 Subsequent to the Tribunal's decision, the AER has applied to the Federal Court for judicial review of the Tribunal's decision.
 The judicial review proceedings are still ongoing.